-Take advantage of our free curriculum-linked programs and virtual tours for schools who can’t make it to the National Museum but want to interact with collections and staff.
+Take advantage of our curriculum-linked programs and virtual tours for schools who can’t make it to the National Museum but want to interact with collections and staff.

 - Group size

 10 to 30 students

 $25 for digital excursions held before 26 June 2021; then $50

 Monday–Friday, 9.30am and 10.30am (other times may be available on request)

 The Australian Nation